Cheng-Lin-Li/MachineLearning/DecisionTree/README.md

 Task:

-In this exercise is to predict whether you will have a good night-out in Jerusalem for the coming New Year's Eve.
+This exercise is to predict whether you will have a good night-out in Jerusalem for the coming New Year's Eve.
 Assume that you have kept a record of your previous night-outs with the following attributes.

 	• The size of the place {Large, Medium, Small}